trevorsheridan/more/README.md

 To uninstall Amass run the command: `npm uninstall -g amass`.

-### Commands
+### CSS

-#### CSS
+### Config.json

-In order to compile CSS a config.json file must be present.
-Config.json instructs the amass compiler on how you would like it to behave.
+In order to compile CSS a config.json file must be present in the directory where you want to run the CSS compiler.
+An example is provided:

     { "compiler": {
         "css": {